maxluv20/SQL_operator_basics/README.md

 IN OPERATOR:
 The IN operator is useful for working with both numeric and text columns.
 This operator allows you to use an =, but for more than one item of that particular column.
 We can check one, two, or many column values for which we want to pull data, but all within the same query.
 In the upcoming concepts, you will see the OR operator that would also allow us to perform these tasks, but the IN operator is a cleaner way to write these queries.

+NOT OPERATOR:
+The NOT operator is an extremely useful operator for working with the previous two operators we introduced: IN and LIKE.
+By specifying NOT LIKE or NOT IN, we can grab all of the rows that do not meet particular criteria.